usaid-cs/yesterday-i-learned/random.md

 - W3 recommends [turing tests other than reCAPTCHA](https://www.w3.org/TR/turingtest/), which [annoys Firefox users more than Chrome users](https://news.ycombinator.com/item?id=20147015) in the name of market share.
 - On why phones are getting [a 48MP camera sensor with binning, instead of a 12MP one with 4x larger pixels](https://www.gsmarena.com/quad_bayer_sensors_explained-news-37459.php): recovering more information from noise, and faster HDR.
 "If one of the four pixels on a Quad Bayer sensor captures noise ... that’s only 25% of the information lost ..."
 "Alternatively, the sensor can be split up into two logical sensors -- one that captures a short exposure and one a long exposure (...
 HDR ...)"
 - A "travesty" is actually a misrepresentation.
 Saying "it is a misrepresentation" implies that the something is a misrepresentation *of something*.
-- Harley Davidson tried to patent its engine sound.
-[It did not work.](https://www.youtube.com/watch?v=rZOpDve8ARA)
 - [Raped poutine](https://en.wikipedia.org/wiki/Poutine_r%C3%A2p%C3%A9e), basically mashed potato balls with pork filling, is a specific Acadian dish, not what Tim Horton's passes off as poutine.
 - The "Linus Tech Tips" opening is called [Laszlo - Supernova](https://www.youtube.com/watch?v=PKfxmFU3lWY).
 - IP ratings apply to fresh water only.
 In other words, your everyday smartphone has zero resistance against corrosive seawater.
 - On web frameworks, and "choosing the right framework": [*Once upon a time, we were focused on the important things - problem-solving, domain data, and business logic.
 But now we're almost entirely focused on abstraction, generics, and boilerplate while the important objective-related stuff that pays the bills just gets whatever scraps of time are leftover (if any).*](https://news.ycombinator.com/item?id=16725492)
 - ["Code rot resistance"](https://blog.heroku.com/the_new_heroku_4_erosion_resistance_explicit_contracts) is having your code specify the environment in which it wants to run, where the environment is what rots your code, *and* having the code specify what it does.
 Examples include: dependency locks like `package-lock.json` and `Gemfile`, and binding only to the ports that it declares to need.
-- If you invite someone to do something, you're supposed to plan that something.
 - No matter how convoluted it is, any UI that requires a button with a mandatory user action ought to have the [button text start with an imperative verb](https://uxmovement.com/buttons/5-rules-for-choosing-the-right-words-on-button-labels/).
 - To handle (Gmail) emails you never plan to read, search for `older_than:3m in:unread` and mark them all as read / archive them.
 - Nazis don't call themselves Nazis.
 Even Hitler didn't call himself a Nazi, because "Nazi" was a hypocorism of *Ignatz*, which can also mean a farmer, peasant, awkward and clumsy person, but Joseph Goebbel *did* call themselves "Der Nazi-Sozi".